msfjarvis/msfjarvis.dev/content/posts/dagger-the-easy-way--part-1.md

 ## Getting Started

-To get started, clone the `boilerplate` branch of my repository which contains all the useless grunt work already done for you.
-Use `git clone --branch boilerplate https://github.com/msfjarvis/dagger-the-easy-way` if you're unfamiliar with branch selection during clone.
+To get started, clone the repository which contains all the useless grunt work already done for you.
+Use `git clone https://github.com/msfjarvis/dagger-the-easy-way` if you're unfamiliar with branch selection during clone.

 The repo in this stage is very bare - it has the usual boilerplate and just one class, `MainActivity`.
 We're going to make this a bit more interesting shortly.